Secret × Heroine Phantomirage!: Film

 On November 17, 2019, a theatrical film titled Gekijōban: Secret × Heroine Phantomirage!: Eiga ni Natte Chōdaishimasu was announced.
 The film's theme song is "ABCDEF Girl" by Girls² and the remaining five members of the girl group made a cameo appearance.
 Kizuna Perfume was distributed as a theater gift.
-The movie was originally scheduled to be released on May 1, 2020, but due to the COVID-19 pandemic it was postponed to July 23, 2020.
+The movie was originally scheduled to be released on July 23, 2020.
 The film grossed a cumulative total of ¥95,246,200.

 Other media appearances

 The May 2019 issue of Pucchigumi, which was released on April 4, 2019, came with a Collab Pri Ticket for Kiratto Pri Chan arcade game machines containing Kokomi's Phantomirage uniform to use for the playable characters.
 As part of their summer collaboration with Kiratto Pri Chan, Seira's Phantomirage uniform was available for the arcade game beginning July 11, 2019 as their third collaboration jewel coordinate event.
 The September 2019 issue of Pucchigumi, released on August 1, 2019, also came with a Collab Pri Ticket featuring Seira's Phantomirage uniform for Kiratto Pri Chan arcade game machines.